AlertaDengue/PySUS/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PySUS's documentation!
+Welcome to PySUS documentation!
 =================================

-PySUS is a library which is a collection of helper codes for people which need to analyze data from SUS (Brazilian Universal Health System).
+PySUS is a collection of helper codes to download & analyze data from `DATASUS <https://datasus.saude.gov.br/>`_ (Brazilian Universal Health System).
 Contributions are welcome!

 Contents:

 .. toctree::
    :maxdepth: 2

-   Data Sources <data-sources>
+   Data Sources <databases/data-sources>
    Tutorials <tutorials>
    Loading SINAN data <SINAN.ipynb>
    Loading SIM data <SIM.ipynb>